-From time to time we are contacted by clients who receive notices that their hosting is renewing or domains expiring.
-Many times these are legitimate reminders, but occasionally we find that these “reminders” are false offers from companies either trying to lure them away or flat out lies meant to steal their money or their domain names.
+We see domain name scams from time to time when we are contacted by clients who receive notices that their hosting is renewing or domains expiring.
+Many times these are legitimate reminders, but occasionally we find that these “reminders” are false offers from companies either trying to lure them away or flat-out lies meant to steal their money or their domain names.
 We’d like to offer some suggestions on how to avoid hosting scams and domain name scams.

 What does a hosting scam look like

 One sample scam will come in the form of a letter to your home.
 The letter will tell you that your web hosting or domain renewal is expiring or that you are up for renewal.
 But the company sending the letter will have a generic and unfamiliar name like this letter from “Web Host Agents” based out of New York.
 Avoid companies like these.